arcanecode/Managing_SSIS_Projects/Documentation/ReadMe.md

 This project contains various documenation for this demo project.
 It is part of the course "Managing SSIS Projects, on Pluralsight.

+The Documenatation folder includes the following files.

+[Course Outline](CourseOutline.md) - An overview and outline of the modules found in the course.

+[Demo Steps](DemoSteps.md) - A key to the steps needed to recreate the demos as seen in the video.

+[Tools Required](ToolsRequired.md) - A listing of all the programs and tools used in the creation of the demos for this video.

+[Markdown Cheat Sheet](MarkdownCheatSheet.md) - A quick reference "cheat sheet" for writing markdown documents.

+[About Me](AboutMe.md) - More information about your humble course author, including a list to other Pluralsight courses he created.

 ## Author Information

 ### Author